Restricted Stock Units (RSU)

 Let us dive into the topic and understand everything to know about restricted stock units.

 Not all companies these days offer stock options as employee compensation.
-Many have resorted to other options to reward their staff, such as restricted stock units and restricted stock awards.
+Many have resorted to other options as a form of employee compensation, such as restricted stock units and restricted stock awards.
 These new forms of equity compensation offer a lot of benefits both for the employees and the company.
 But what exactly are restricted stock units and what are their advantages over other forms of stock rewards?

 Key Takeaways

-• RSUs do not require the employee to pay an exercise price.
-The shares are issued to the employee once the vesting conditions are met.
+- RSUs do not require the employee to pay an exercise price, and they will issue the shares of company stock once the vesting conditions are met.

-• RSUs provide an ownership stake in the company, aligning employee and shareholder interests.
-If the stock price rises after vesting, the employee can profit by selling the shares.
+- RSUs provide an ownership stake in the company, aligning employee and shareholder interests.
+If the price rises after vesting, the employee receives profit by selling the shares.

 What is Restricted Stock Units or RSU?

-Restricted stock units, or RSUs for short, is a form of compensation issued to an employee by a company in the form of company shares.
-Restricted stock units are issued to an employee with a distribution schedule and a vesting plan.
-Basically, the employee will get the shares only after they have accomplished the performance milestones or if they stay with the company for a specific period of time.
+Restricted stock units is a form of employee compensation issued to an employee by a company in the form of company shares.
+Restricted stock units are issued with a distribution schedule and a vesting plan.
+Basically, the employee receives shares only after they have accomplished the performance milestones or if they stay for a specific period of time.
 The rules are all outlined in the plan’s vesting agreement.

 Advantages and Disadvantages of Restricted Stock Units

-Here are the key advantages of restricted stock units (RSUs) as an employee compensation tool:
+Here are the key advantages of restricted stock units as an employee compensation tool:

-• Easier Valuation than Stock OptionsUnlike stock options, the value of RSUs is simply the market value of the underlying shares at vesting, making them easier to value.
+- Easier Valuation – The value of RSUs is simply the market value of the underlying shares at vesting, making them easier to value.

-Here we listed disadvantages of restricted stock units (RSUs) as an employee compensation vehicle:
+Here we listed disadvantages of restricted stock units as an employee compensation vehicle:

 Comparison of Advantages and Disadvantages of RSU

 Restricted stock units are employee compensation whose worth is based on the stock value of the company.
-Once the RSUs are vested, they are distributed as shares or as cash, based on how the deal was initially laid out.
-But until the restricted stock units vest, the employees have nothing more than just a promise to get shares in the future.
+Once vested, they are distributed as shares or as cash, based on how the deal was initially laid out.
+But until it vests, the employees have nothing more than just a promise to get in the future.
 In short, the holders won’t have any voting rights, nor would they get any dividends paid to them.
-In some instances companies offer dividend equivalents on RSUs to the shareholders, used to cover the taxes on the vested shares.
+When RSUs grant, they promise to give the recipient shares of the company’s stock in the future for a specified vesting period.

-But the moment the shares are vested, they get distributed to the employees.
-When this happens, the employee has to pay tax on the value of the shares at the time of vesting.
+But the moment the shares are vested, they get distributed employee has to pay tax on the value of the shares at the time of vesting.
 The vested shares or cash equivalent is subject to ordinary income tax rates.
+When employees receive the actual shares of company stock for free they are required to pay to purchase shares.

 Let us take an example